nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 # create a new figure and get figure, axes handle in return
 fig, ax = plt.subplots()

-# using color keyword in plot function to control
+# using color keyword in plot function to control color
 plt.plot(x,y,color='magenta')

+# print figure
+plt.show()
 ```

 ### Styling plots using format string
 the `plot` function accepts a format string as the 3rd input for specifying the line style in a single string.